 Non-toxic to cats and dogs

-Popular Dianella Varieties
+Popular Dianella Varieties to Grow in Australia

 Also known as Paroo lily, this plant is widespread throughout Tasmania, Victoria, NSW and Queensland.
 It grows to about 1 metre and features dark green blade-like leaves, blue flowers and indigo-coloured berries.